When you can appeal

 - you disagree with it

-- the decision wasn’t made within 8 weeks (6 weeks for work to a listed building)
+- the decision was not made within 8 weeks (6 weeks for work to a listed building)

 Only the person who made the lawful development certificate application can appeal.
-If you didn’t apply, you can comment on an appeal instead.
+If you did not apply, you can comment on an appeal instead.

 There’s no fee for appealing.

 There’s normally no deadline.
 If you’re appealing an application about a listed building lawful development certificate, you must appeal within 6 months of the decision.

 You can apply for planning permission at the same time as appealing a lawful development certificate decision.